 Regular physical activity can also help lower stress and enhance your sense of well-being.
 The key is to be mindful of your exercise routine and to listen to your body’s signals.

 Warming up before any type of exercise can prevent both pain and injury.
-It is particularly important when any type of arthritis is a pre-existing condition.
+It’s particularly important if you have arthritis.

 Not only can stretching help you prevent injury, it can enhance your performance and the results you get from your workout.

 Walking is a tried and true low-impact exercise.
-If arthritis affects your feet, make sure you wear shoes that fit properly and don’t pinch your toes.
+If arthritis affects your feet, make sure you wear shoes that fit properly, offer good support, and don’t pinch your toes.
 You also can get special insoles for added protection.

 Take a 20-minute walk each day or add short walks in wherever you can.
-Here are some suggestions:
+To add walking into your daily routine:

 - Choose the farthest parking space and walk the extra distance.